Typhoon Treasure: Release

-It was sold to America and a shortened version of the film screened in England in 1943.
-In the 1950s rights to the film were bought by George Maclolm who cut it down to 40 minutes and reissued it as The Perils of Pakema Reef.
+It was sold to America and played in cinemas there in 1939 and a shortened version of the film screened in England in 1943.
+It was screening in American cinemas as late as 1950.

+In the 1950s rights to the film were bought by George Malcolm who cut it down to 40 minutes and reissued it as The Perils of Pakema Reef.